dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/subscription-methods.md

 ### Programmatic subscriptions

-The programmatic approach returns the `routes` JSON structure within the code, unlike the declarative approach's `route` YAML structure.
+The dynamic programmatic approach returns the `routes` JSON structure within the code, unlike the declarative approach's `route` YAML structure.

+> **Note:** Dynamic subscriptions are only read once during application start-up.

 In the example below, you define the values found in the [declarative YAML subscription](#declarative-subscriptions) above within the application code.

 {{< tabs ".NET" Java Python JavaScript Go>}}